anthares101/write-ups-page/docs/Projects/MAGI_Project.md

 ./k3s_install.sh --no-deploy metrics-server,traefik
 ```

-Once this finished, make sure you get the token for the workers nodes: `/var/lib/rancher/k3s/server/node-token` and also the `kubeconfig` file to be able to manage your cluster: `/etc/rancher/k3s/k3s.yaml`.
+Once this finish, make sure you get the token for the workers nodes: `/var/lib/rancher/k3s/server/node-token` and also the `kubeconfig` file to be able to manage your cluster: `/etc/rancher/k3s/k3s.yaml`.

 #### Worker nodes